 Crew: - PO Floyd Alkwin Wile (RCAF)(Navigator), FO Donald Hopkinson (Bomb Aimer), Sgt John Kinnear (Flight Engineer), WO Abram Garshowitz (RCAF)(Wireless Operator), Flt Sgt Francis Antony Garbas (RCAF)(Front Gunner), Sgt Richard Bolitho (Rear Gunner).

 ED906/G AJ-J Flt.Lt.
-David John H.Maltby (Accurate attack made and dam breached) – to 61squadron, station flight Scampton then scrapped July 1947
+David John H.Maltby (Accurate attack made and dam breached) – delivered April 1943 transferred to 46MU and subsequently to 61squadron in August 1946, station flight Scampton then scrapped July 1947.

 Crew: - Sgt Vivian Nicholson (Navigator), PO John Fort (Bomb Aimer), Sgt William Hatton (Flight Engineer), Sgt Anthony Joseph Stone (Wireless Operator), Sgt Victor Hill (Front Gunner), Sgt Harold Thomas Simmonds (Rear Gunner).